Cellular Aging: What Causes Cells to Age?

 Your cells do a great job of replicating one strand of DNA, but the second strand, which must be replicated in reverse, presents a harder task.
 This little kink in the system could leave the ends of your cell’s chromosomes raw and ragged, which could cause further damage upon the next replication.

 Thankfully, your chromosomes have a protective cap on the end of each one called a telomere.
 Telomeres are made of non-coding DNA, which means it isn’t replicated when a new cell is formed.
-Each time your cells replicate, the telomere on the end of the chromosomes shortens.
+Each time your cells replicate, the telomere on the end of the chromosomes shortens, even has a helpful enzyme called telomerase works to try and add length back as best as it can.

-The length of your telomeres can tell a scientist your biological age, which can be very different from your chronological age.
-Cellular damage, premature aging, and cellular stress can all cause your cells to age faster than they would normally.
+Telomere length can tell a scientist your biological age, which can be very different from your chronological age.
+Cellular damage (including DNA damage), premature aging, and cellular stress can all affect the cell cycle, causing your cells to age faster than they would normally.

-The faster your telomeres erode, the faster you age biologically.
+The faster the telomere shortening occurs, the faster you age biologically.

 Stress to the cells can also cause your cells to reach senescence prematurely.
 Oxidative stress, also known as free radical damage, happens internally but also happens as a result of external stressors.